ScottyLabs/wdw/javascript/html-css/index.md

 ---
 layout: guide
-title: HTML & CSS of Frontend Development
+title: 'HTML & CSS for the JS Lab'
-subject: frontend
+subject: javascript
 ---

 # HTML & CSS of the lab